 In Review – How to Improve Your Emotional Intelligence

-There are many intelligences, or to put it another way, intelligence isn’t measured solely by one metric.
+There are many types of intelligence, or to put it another way, intelligence isn’t measured solely by one metric.
 Jennifer spoke about the growing acceptance of something called emotional intelligence in the workplace.
-Emotional intelligence (EI) has become a key to unlocking the management potential for project managers and other leaders, whether they’re managing a project, defusing a conflict or just conversing over lunch.
+Emotional intelligence (EI) has become a key to unlocking the management potential of project managers and other leaders, whether they’re managing a project, defusing a conflict or just conversing over lunch.

 What is Emotional Intelligence?

-Other components of having emotional intelligence include perceiving emotions, as stated above, but also understanding the emotions of others and your own—then being able to use and manage those emotions.
+Other components of having emotional intelligence include perceiving emotions, understanding the emotions of others and yourself, and then being able to use and manage those emotions.

-To break that down into practical examples, emotional intelligence begins with self-awareness and self-management.
-That means identifying and understanding emotions when they come up personally, but not being controlled by them.
-Having self-control and being able to adapt is key, as is staying achievement oriented and keeping a positive outlook, according to Jennifer.
+Emotional intelligence begins with self-awareness and self-management.
+That means identifying and understanding emotions, without being controlled by them.
+Having self-control and being able to adapt is key, as is staying achievement-oriented and keeping a positive outlook, according to Jennifer.